anhowe/scratch/simplemultilinux-swapdisks/README.md

 8. after 30 seconds `./scandrives.sh --get-fstab` and notice how all /etc/fstab files have been re-written and /dev/sdb1 refers to /mount

-# Repro to swap disks
+# Repro to get NTFS mounted ephemeral disk

 1. deploy the templateFile using your CLI or clicking deploy to portal above.
 Choose at least 20 machines with 16.04.0-LTS.